The names: 19 children, 2 teachers killed in Uvalde school

 ———

-Adolfo Torres told the Associated Press that his granddaughter, Eliahana, died in the shooting.
-Television station KIII reported that Eliahana was set to play the last softball game of her season that day.
-The team members kneeled for a moment of silence to remember Eliahana and the other victims.
+Adolfo Torres told the Associated Press that his granddaughter, Eliahna, died in the shooting.
+Television station KIII reported that Eliahna was set to play the last softball game of her season that day.
+The team members kneeled for a moment of silence to remember Elihana and the other victims.

 ———

-Note: This story was first published on May 31, 2022.
-It was updated on June 2, 2022 to correct the spelling of the first name of one of the victims to Eliahna Torres, instead of Eliahana Torres.